adamrork/paratrin/README.md

 Paratrin v0.5.0 is the first public beta release and is under active development.
 Please feel free to fork this repository, contribute your thoughts and suggestions, and report bugs in the Issues tab.
 Paratrin is neither affiliated with, endorsed by, nor supported by the official Trinity RNA-Seq project, the official GNU Parallel project, or their authors.

-# Basic Command Formatting
+# Command Formatting
 Your commands may only contain alphanumerics, spaces, and the following characters: `_ - / \ " ' : , .`

 Dollar signs (`$`) are allowed insofar as they are used to specify environmental variables (e.g., `"$FOO"`)

 Path names should ideally contain only alphanumerics, hyphens, underscores, periods, and forward slashes.
 Although data filenames are not explicitly provided as arguments to Paratrin, they must also conform to these standards and will ideally consist of alphanumerics, hyphens, underscores, and periods only.

-# Input Data Organization
+# Data Organization
 ### Single-end, samples files, and bam data
 For standard assemblies, all files to be analyzed in a single Paratrin run must be within a single input directory.
 All single-end files, samples files, and bam files in a directory must have unique basenames and identical filename suffixes.
 Consider the following three directories containing single-end data, samples files, and bam data: